Nuhu Bamalli Polytechnic: List of Courses Offered by Nuhu Bamalli Polytechnic

+Upgrade Your ND/HND Diploma at Nuhu Bamalli Polytechnic, Zaria

+Nuhu bamalli polytechnic offers an overhaul program for ND HND graduates hoping to help their grades, the one year program is available to ND pass grade from NUBAPOLY and HND pass/lower grade from any perceive polytechnic.

+In a move intended to give open doors to ND and HND graduates with lower grades, Nuhu Bamalli Polytechnic (NUBAPOLY), Zaria, has sent off an Overhaul Program.
+This drive empowers graduates to further develop their Recognition grouping without the need to begin from the 100 level.

 Schools and Campuses

 The main campus of the polytechnic is located in the old UPE, along Kaduna-Zaria road with additional campuses at Tudun wada Gaskiya, and Samaru Kataf, in Zangon Kataf local Government Area of Kaduna State.
 The schools are: